-For the pilot project the entire South Island was modelled using the weights of evidence technique to identify potential habitats for Hoplodactylus alpine geckos.
+For the pilot project, the entire South Island was modelled using the weights of evidence technique to identify potential habitats for Hoplodactylus alpine geckos.
 This technique allows data to be assessed and weighted according to how great its influence is in relation to the current known locations of these geckos.
-A number of features important for alpine gecko’s habitat, such as elevation and soil type, were identified using documentation and expert knowledge from the Department of Conservation (DOC).
+A number of features important for the alpine gecko’s habitat, such as elevation and soil type, were identified using documentation and expert knowledge from the Department of Conservation (DOC).
 Identifying the key elements that make up their habitat was essential before testing began in this project, and helped determine which maps to include in the model.

-Data for the model was obtained from Land Environments New Zealand (LENZ), National Institute of Water and Atmospheric research (NIWA), Landcare Research and GNS Science.
+Data for the model was obtained from Land Environments New Zealand (LENZ), National Institute of Water and Atmospheric research (NIWA), Landcare Research, and GNS Science.
 The data has been managed in a GIS and manipulated using techniques such as grid extrapolation, grid interpolation, theme classification, and neighbourhood statistics.
 All themes developed for the model were 100 m by 100 m resolution grids covering the entire South Island.